janosgyerik/articles/hacking-contest-lessons/level5.md

         data = match.group(2)
         job = pickle.loads(match.group(3))
 ```
-Notice the regular expression used when setting `parser`.
+Look at the regular expression used when setting `parser`.
 Since data is matched with the non-greedy pattern `.*?`,
 using an input like `; job: EVIL_CODE`,
 we can trick the program into matching `EVIL_CODE` as the content of `job`,